one1189/wonder-walkers/README.md

 ![WAVE alerts](/assets/images/readme%20images/wave-test-3.png)

-The alerts that crop up throughout the site deal with the underlining issues in my code.
+The alerts that crop up throughout the site deal with the underlining issues in my styling.
 An underlined piece of text tends to represent a link and I can imagine that a user of the page might feel that some of these are clickable (as some are).
 This is something to look in to in the future.

 ![WAVE error](/assets/images/readme%20images/wave-test-1.png)